apple/swift-protobuf/README.md

 To use Swift with Protocol buffers, you'll need:

-* A Swift 5.0 or later compiler (Xcode 10.2 or later).
-Support is included for the Swift Package Manager.
+* A Swift 5.6 or later compiler (or, if building with Xcode, Xcode 14.1 or later as required by the App Store).
 The Swift protobuf project is being developed and tested against the latest release version of Swift available from [Swift.org](https://swift.org)

 * Google's protoc compiler.
 The Swift protoc plugin is being actively developed